-Based on the work we have performed, we conclude that the Management's Review is in accordance

-Financial Statements Act.
+Based on the work we have performed, we conclude that the Management's Review is in accordance with the financial statements and has been prepared in accordance with the requirements of the Danish Financial Statements Act.
 We did not identify any material misstatement in the Management's Review.